-12.8.
+12.11.
 Trying unassignments

 KHE's solvers assume that it is always a good thing to assign a resource to a task.
 However, occasionally there are cases where cost can be reduced by unassigning a task, because the cost of the resulting assign resource defect is less than the cost of the defects introduced by the assignment.
-As some acknowledgement of these anomalous cases, KHE offers for use at the end.
-It tries unassigning each proper root task of soln in turn.
+As some acknowledgement of these anomalous cases, KHE offers bool KheSolnTryTaskUnAssignments(KHE_SOLN soln, KHE_OPTIONS options);

+for use at the end.
+It tries unassigning each proper root task of soln.
 If any unassignment reduces the cost of soln, it is not reassigned.
 The result is true if any unassignments were kept.